Crafts and Artisanship

 Women Roles in Cyprus Rural Life

 Traditional women's roles in Cyprus rural life centered on agricultural work, textile production, food processing, household management, and child-rearing within extended family structures.
-Women participated heavily in field labor, with the rural female workforce comprising 51 percent of agricultural workers in the mid-20th century before shifting to urban occupations. vkcyprus-com Textile manufacturing represented a crucial economic activity, with British period censuses documenting thousands of Cypriot women earning income from weaving for local markets and export traders.
+Women participated heavily in field labor, with the rural female workforce comprising 51 percent of agricultural workers in the mid-20th century before shifting to urban occupations.
+Textile manufacturing represented a crucial economic activity, with British period censuses documenting thousands of Cypriot women earning income from weaving for local markets and export traders.
 The village of Lefkara became internationally famous for its intricate white embroidery called lefkaritiko, which brought more wealth to the village between 1900 and 1930 than reached most other Cypriot communities.
-Women's social lives occurred primarily within gender-separated spaces including courtyards, village fountains where…
+Women's social lives occurred primarily within gender-separated spaces including courtyards, village fountains where they…

 Read more